DauntlessDev/DauntlessDev/README.md

 ### Hey there!
 I am Brave👋

 <!--🔭 I’m currently having an internship as a Full-Stack Developer in Meraki Software Solutions Corp. <br>-->
-🌱 I’m currently developing Laravel applications in my free time. <br>
+🌱 I’m currently developing Angular and Laravel applications in my free time. <br>
 ⚡ Fun fact: I have an inverted heart-shaped birthmark on my neck. <br>